 Elements are read using an index in square brackets – the first element being element [0].
 The last element of an Array of size 10 will therefore be accessed by the index [9].

-Attempting to read an element by index, where that element does not exist, will result in an ‘Index out of range’ runtime error.
+Attempting to read an element by index, where that element does not exist, will result in an ‘Index out of range’ run-time error.

 Unlike in many programming you may not modify data by index: elements are modified by calling the putAt procedure on the array.